yath-rth/DevJam2024/README.md

 # DevJam2024
-This is m submission for the dev jam 2024 hosted by gdsc club in vit vellore
+This is my submission for the dev jam 2024 hosted by GDSC club in VIT vellore